rothgar/netdata-wiki/Why-netdata?.md

 No need to run something else to access netdata.
 Of course you can use a firewall, or a reverse proxy, to limit access to it.
 But for most systems, inside your DMZ, just running it will be enough.

-## Auto-detection
+## Configuration-less

+Netdata support plenty of [[Configuration]].
+We have done the most though to allow netdata auto-detect everything.

-Netdata plugins are designed to allow configuration-less operation.
+Even netdata plugins are designed to allow configuration-less operation.
 So, you just install and run netdata.
 You will need to configure something only if it cannot be auto-detected.